-Several initiatives are currently underway to collect information from the fishing industry to inform the MCZ project, European Marine Site work and for the purposes of spatial planning.
-The key programmes are: Finding Sanctuary (SW England), Natural England's Regional MCZ work, CEFAS VMS project, SFC Observation mapping, FRS work, as well as some industry initiatives.
+In May 2009, Seafish identified a number of initiatives that were collecting information from the fishing industry to inform the Regional MCZ projects in England, European Marine Site work and for the purposes of spatial planning.
+The key programmes were believed to be: Finding Sanctuary (SW England), Natural England's Regional MCZ work, CEFAS VMS project, Sea Fisheries Committee Observation mapping, as well as some industry initiatives.

-Uncoordinated or disjointed efforts to collect data will lead to costly and unnecessary duplication of effort and a missed opportunity to standardise approaches.
-To that end, Seafish has initiated a review of these current initiatives to help bring some cohesion to these efforts and to ensure that industry engages more positively.
-The review will take the form of a workshop hosted by Defra on the 28th July 2009 bringing together all relevant parties to discuss the following issues:
+Seafish was concerned that an uncoordinated and disjointed effort to collect data could lead to costly and unnecessary duplication of effort and a missed opportunity to standardise approaches.
+To that end, Seafish initiated a review of those current initiatives to help bring some cohesion to those efforts and to ensure that industry engages more positively.
+The review took the form of a workshop hosted by Defra on the 28th July 2009 bringing together all relevant parties to discuss the following issues:

-- Who is doing what and how are they doing it? - What guestions do we want to answer with this information? - Are we missing opportunities to collect additional information? - Can we agree a MOU whereby all parties share the data? - Can we agree a common means of standardising methodology and data presentation?
+- Who is doing what and how are they doing it? - What questions do we want to answer with this information? - Are we missing opportunities to collect additional information? - Can we agree a MOU whereby all parties share the data? - Can we agree a common means of standardising methodology and data presentation?